JulienPalard/compile-python/README.md

 `python3.8`), so `python3` and `python` will always point to your distrib' Python.

+But beware, depending on how you setup your `PATH`, `pythonY.X` may point to your distrib' Python, or to your manually compiled one.

-Don't hesitate to `apt install python-is-python3` if you want `python` to be `python3`.
+On Debian, don't hesitate to `apt install python-is-python3` if you want `python` to be `python3`.